 Don’t forget oral sex

 It’s time we were all more vocal about oral because we can contract STIs from giving oral sex too.
-Giving oral sex when your partner has a condom on helps ensure all parties stay safe and condoms are available in some nice flavors too (who doesn’t love strawberry?!?), so you get extra enjoyment when using one.
+Giving oral sex when your partner has a condom on ensures all parties stay safe and condoms are available in some nice flavours too (who doesn’t love strawberry?!?), so you get extra enjoyment when using one.
 Or, some people use dental dams to protect themselves.
 A dental dam is a thin sheet of latex used during oral sex.
 It acts as a barrier and can feel pretty sexy if used in the right way.
-Dental dams come in flavors too!
+Dental dams come in flavours too!

 Did you know that dryness during sex makes you more likely to contract an STI due to the increase in friction?
 So, use lube for smooth sailing.
-Make sure you use a lubricant that is compatible with condoms., anything else might damage the condom and cause it to break.
+Make sure you use water-based lubricant though, anything else might damage the condom.